carlek/siggys-picks/README.md

 3. **Picks:**

    * **Moneyline pick** = side with higher blended probability; **confidence** scales with the gap.
-   * **Underdog +1.5** = offered when the dog is reasonably live by market and/or stats—then confidence is computed against a target.
+   * **Underdog +1.5** = offered when the dog is reasonably live by market and/or stats then confidence is computed against a target.

 ---